 Gas Furnace Components 3 | Flame Sensors

 A way of sensing a flame other than the thermocouple or thermophile was first introduced by Honeywell engineers.
-It was soon adapted by other furnace manufacturers once the technology was proven safe and efficient.
+It was soon adopted by other furnace manufacturers once the technology was proven safe and efficient.
 The modern systems proved safer and more efficient than the standing pilot system.
 The standing pilot system uses a thermocouple or thermophile to prove a flame.

 The problem with the thermophile and the thermocouple was that it required a flame 24/7.
 This requires someone to manually light the pilot light anytime it goes out.
-With the introduction of flame rectification from Honeywell this all changed.
+With the introduction of flame rectification from Honeywell, this all changed.
 Flame rectification was a new method.
 It did not require a flame 24/7.
 Using electronics and printed circuit boards the technology of flame rectification began replacing standing pilot ignition control systems.

 Electronic Ignition for Modern Times

 More and more gas furnace systems came on the market with the automatic electronic ignition and flame rectification technology.
 The newer more efficient systems began replacing standing pilot systems.
-Flame rectification worked and engineers with the major manufactures adopted the flame rectification technology.
+Flame rectification worked and engineers with the major manufacturers adopted the flame rectification technology.

 White-Rogers and Carrier had different methods of proving the flame.
 However, they never caught on as well as the flame rectification method caught on.
 Carrier used a bi-metal strip.
 When a flame was present on the bi-metal strip it snapped to a different position closing the contacts.
-This proved the flame on a pilot light.
+This proved the flame of a pilot light.
 Once this pilot flame was proven the main burners ignited off the pilot light.

 White-Rogers had a different method.
 It used a pilot and a sensor which contained mercury connected to a diaphragm via a cap tube.
 When the pilot was lit on a call for heat the mercury heated up.
 That closed the contacts on the diaphragm assembly proving that a flame was present.
 This system also never caught on but as with the Carrier system.
 However, these systems still exist in some gas furnaces today.